-Sarah Lejeune holds a BA in Art and English Literature from Smith College and an MFA in Painting and Sculpture from Claremont Graduate University.
+Sarah Lejeune holds a BA in Art and English Literature from Smith College and an MFA in Painting and Sculpture from Claremont Graduate University and is a painting fellow of The Virginia Center for the Arts.

 2023 - 2024 A Year of Egrets

 This life we have feels so fragile- subject to fires, rockslides, floods, and the unpredictable violence of humankind.
-Climate disaster infiltrates every action.
 I am inspired by creatures and places that have returned from near extinction, such as the sandhill cranes in southern New Mexico and the egrets and steelhead trout in southern California.
-These paintings capture once threatened creatures that now thrive, and the protected lands where they live.
+These paintings capture once-threatened creatures that now thrive, and the protected lands where they live.
 To study something by painting it is to honor it.
-This recent body of work honors the art of survival.
+This body of work honors survival.

 2020 - 2022 Pandemic Still Lives

-In 2020, while recovering from Covid-19, Sarah started a series of works on paper to create a journal of “still lives” to honor those lost to the virus.
-These select pieces memorialize objects that represent the small everyday moments of beauty as we acknowledge the numbers of those taken by the virus, and celebrate the survivors.
+In 2020, while recovering from Covid-19, I started a series of works on paper to create a journal of “still lives” to honor those lost to the virus.
+These pieces memorialize objects that represent small everyday moments as we acknowledge the numbers of those taken by the virus, and celebrate the survivors.

 2007 Belmont Beach, San Diego, Public Art: “Pixelated Summer”